For many, Harcourts is a name filled with history and yet for others it is a name synonymous with the future.

 In 1988, celebrating 100 years in business, Stephen introduced the current franchise model and then set Harcourts up as a publicly listed company.
 One of the very first shareholders of substance was the National Bank of New Zealand, who continued to purchase shares within the company culminating in a return to private ownership.
 Just one short year later Tower Corporation took the plunge and purchased the shares from the National Bank.
 Stephen then, in 1992, conducted a management buyout with the aim of creating more of an industry-led company.
 After six extensive months of negotiation Stephen, together with his management group made up of Paul Wright, Bob Cooper and Jo-Anne Clifford, were the proud owners of Harcourts.
 The management team went from strength to strength and Harcourts' presence across New Zealand grew immeasurably.
 In 1993, Paul Wright was promoted from his role as South Island Regional Manager to General Manager and was instrumental in the growth and ethos of the company.
 His passion for Harcourts and its people earned him a massive level of respect not only within the company but within the real estate industry.
 He is a truly exceptional individual, who can be relied upon to build relationships and achieve successful outcomes, a great thinker and a person who gets things done.
 He is, without a shadow of a doubt, recognised as one of the single most important people in Harcourts' journey to date.

 Harcourts continued to diligently set up branches across New Zealand, all the while having its sights firmly set on the Australian market.
 In 1997, the dream became reality as Mike and Irene Green, former Harcourts franchise owners, headed across the ditch to spearhead the 'Harcourts-isation' of Australia.
 Over the course of a few years, the big blue signs went up in all six Australian states and Harcourts became the fastest growing real estate company in Australasia.
 Without Mike and Irene's vision and determination, Harcourts would not be the company it is today.
-Mike continues to define the industry, showing the determination and dedication necessary to create his own unique place in Harcourts' history.
-With a background in all areas of the company to his current role as Managing Director, Mike is quite simply put, the past, the present and the future of Harcourts.
+Mike continued to define the industry, showing the determination and dedication necessary to create his own unique place in Harcourts' history.
+With a background in all areas of the company to his role as Managing Director, from 2009-2019, Mike is quite simply put, the past, the present and the foundation for the future of Harcourts.

 Mike, like JB Harcourt, is a visionary, a man who continues to define an industry, a man with the determination and dedication necessary to create a piece of the world's history.
 His journey with Harcourts began in Christchurch however he soon moved to Auckland to take over the role of Assistant Regional Manager.
 Mike was the very first Auckland Franchise owner and his company was the No. 1 Harcourts Franchise in New Zealand for four consecutive years.

-Since Mike and Paul took over the reins in 1999, Harcourts has expanded even further with almost 800 offices now in New Zealand, Australia, Fiji, China, Hong Kong, South Africa, Indonesia Canada, the United Arab Emirates and the United States.
+Since Mike and Paul took over the reins in 1999, Harcourts has expanded even further with almost 900 offices now in New Zealand, Australia, Fiji, China, Hong Kong, South Africa, Indonesia Canada, and the United States.
 As a company, Harcourts has always honoured success and each and every milestone reached was celebrated.
 In 2000, the prestigious Harcourts Hall of Fame was introduced to acknowledge the extraordinary contribution certain people had made to the successes, growth and stability of the Harcourts brand.
 Each year new members are inducted into this elite group of people.
 While Harcourts is quick to recognise and applaud accomplishment within the group, they themselves have been honoured for exceptional success and achievement on an international basis.
 In 2003, Mike Green was honoured by being invited to join the New Zealand Business Roundtable.

 "The more things change, the more they stay the same" could well have been said about Harcourts.
 While the look of what Harcourts does has certainly changed over the years with both the logo and flagship magazine, the Bluebook evolving through the ages, there are also certain things that will never change.
 The Harcourts brand has always stood for dependability, quality, professionalism and has become known for the exceptional service and commitment provided to clients.
 Harcourts not only sells more than 1 in every 5 homes in New Zealand, it has also been consistently recognised over the years as New Zealand's most preferred real estate group and has top of mind awareness in AC Nielsen research.
 Harcourts, New Zealand's largest real estate group, is proud to be the brand of choice for the tens of thousands of New Zealander's who put their trust in them each and every day.